Productivity Apps in Test: Calm

 Using the app each morning, before sitting at my desk or looking at any ‘To do’ lists was a pretty good way to start the day and I found over the course of the week I was better able to notice when my attention slipped away.

-I learned that while we can’t prevent our minds from being distracted, mindfulness is the ability to notice when we have been slept away.
+I learned that while we can’t prevent our minds from being distracted, mindfulness is the ability to notice when we have been swept away.
 Then through breathing we can bring ourselves back to awareness without any judgment.
 This was key for me, as I have often felt cross with myself in the past when I have been easily distracted, but what you mind does is not the point – your awareness is the point.

-By day 3 I found that I my concentration deepening and I could maintain it for longer periods.
+By day 3 I found my concentration deepening and I could maintain it for longer periods.
 On day 5 – an influx of emails, messages and outstanding actions were all taking up my headspace.
 In fact, I felt slightly irritated at having to listen to a 12-minute session when I had so much to do!
 It felt a bit like being back at square one.
 I was, however, able to able to recognize that I was feeling negative.
 This didn’t change anything initially.
 I tried the session again.
 It wasn’t a 100% turn around, but I do think it helped to quiet down my mind!

 Nothing is perfect.
 What were the negatives of using the app?